 The University has experienced increasing operating revenues in recent years due to stable enrollment growth.
 This growth is attributable to strong demand for the University's academic programs and the successful introduction of new degree offerings, particularly in the health science disciplines.
-Over the last five years, total University enrollment has grown 2% per annum.
+Over the last five years, total University enrollment has grown 4%, with operating revenues increasing 4% during the same time period.
 New programs have led to increased program revenue diversification.
 The University continues to experience growth in non-pharmacy enrollments and revenues.
-Non-pharmacy tuition as a percentage of total tuition was 53% in fiscal 2019 versus 51% in fiscal 2018.
-The University's tuition discount rate has averaged 13% for the last five years and was 15% for fiscal 2019.
+Non-pharmacy tuition as a percentage of total tuition was 57% in fiscal 2020 versus 53% in fiscal 2019.
+The University's tuition discount rate has averaged 14% for the last five years and was 18% for fiscal 2020.

-Management has maintained close monitoring of programs and strong budgetary controls.
+Management has maintained high operating margins through close monitoring of programs and strong budgetary controls.
 Academic programs are carefully evaluated with respect to student demand and financial viability.
-For fiscal year ending June 30, 2019, total operating revenues were \$258 million, exceeding fiscal 2018 by 2%.
+Over the last five years, the University's operating margin has averaged 34% of total revenues and was 28% for the year ended June 30, 2020.
+For fiscal year ending June 30, 2020, total operating revenues were \$261 million, exceeding fiscal 2019 by \$3 million.